dotps1/HPTPMAndBitLocker/README.md

 		}
 	}

-I have included a function in this module that will get unencrypted PCs from a CCM database so you can foreach the value on the systems and enforce BDE.
+I have included a function in this module that will get unencrypted PCs from a SCCM database so you can foreach the value on the systems and enforce BDE.

 	Import-Module HPTPMAndBitLocker
 	[string[]]$unEncryptedWorkStations = Get-UnEncryptedWorkstationsFromCMDB -SqlServer SCCM_DB_Server -Database CM_ABC -IntergratedSecurity